-According to Civil War expert Carlton Fletcher who has studied Hume's memoir, the young soldier's instructions were to make his way behind enemy lines to Annapolis.
+According to Civil War author and student, Carlton Fletcher, who has studied Hume's memoir, the young soldier reports that his instructions were to make his way behind enemy lines to Annapolis.
 There, his mission was to discover the intentions of General Burnside, whose troops bivouacked nearby.
-The endeavor began in a coffin because, with watercraft in short supply, members of Hume's corps, the 1st Maryland Cavalry, furnished him with the only improvised boat they could find.
-That coffins were so plentiful offers grim evidence of the savagery of the Civil War.
+The endeavor began in a coffin because, with watercraft in short supply, members of Hume's corps furnished him with the only

 Left: Homestead Whiskey from Frank Hume.
 Right: Old Stag Whiskey.
-The bottle's embossing reads, "For the Sick Room or Side Board"
+The bottle's embossing reads, "For the Sick Room or Side Board" improvised boat they could find.
+That coffins were so plentiful offers grim evidence of the savagery of the Civil War.